mowgli33/orra-dm-2024-25/README.md

 You can find the first dataset in [data/dataset_4](./data/dataset_4/).
 It contains three files: *X.npy*, *Y.npy* and *Z.npy*.
 They are organised so that $X[i] \succeq_{Z[i]} Y[i]$.
 Which means that the *i-th* element of X has been preferred to the *i-th* element of Y by the cluster described by the *i-th* element of Z.
 Of course Z is provided only for you to check your solution and shouldn't be used for the modelization.
+You can also use an equivalent with more features and pairs provided in [data/dataset_10](./data/dataset_10/).

 The second dataset needs to be downloaded through the choice-learn package.
 This [notebook](notebooks/loading_cars_data/ipynb) provides a few indications.